Department of Earth Science and Engineering

-Our location gives us easy access to one of the finest fossil and mineral collections in the world, hosted just minutes away at the Natural History Museum.
-Museum staff, who are world experts in geochemistry, mineralogy, mineral resources and palaeontology, also contribute to our teaching.
+Our location in South Kensington also gives us easy access to one of the finest fossil and mineral collections in the world at the neighbouring Natural History Museum.
+Museum staff, who are world experts in geochemistry, mineralogy, planetary science, mineral resources and palaeontology, also contribute to our teaching.

 Three-year courses (195 ECTS):